joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/programming-html-and-javascript-in-air/avoiding-security-related-javascript-errors.md

 <div>

-If you call code that is restricted from use in a sandbox due to these security restrictions, the runtime dispatches a JavaScript error: “Adobe AIR runtime security violation for JavaScript code in the application security sandbox.”
+If you call code that is restricted from use in a sandbox due to these security restrictions, the runtime dispatches a JavaScript error: "Adobe AIR runtime security violation for JavaScript code in the application security sandbox."
 To avoid this error, follow these coding practices.

 </div>